atoprak06/stok-takip/readme.md

 ##  Back End
 1. Spring-Boot - For rest api creation (security,jpa,hibernate)
 2. SQLite-JDBC - For sqlite dialeact
-3. JavaFaker - For fake data creation
+3. JavaFaker - For fake data creation - There will be fake data entries created to inspect app more easyly

 #   Installation
 Pull this repo and install it either with docker compose file or using npm and maven respectively for client and server.
+Don't forget to run `mvn clean install` before using docker compose.